How to fix unknown PCI device in Windows Device Manager

 Corrupt or missing motherboard or chipset drivers

 Download and install the latest chipset and video card drivers.
-If you or someone you know built your computer, you should have motherboard CD, this CD will contain the chipset drivers.
-Otherwise you can find drivers for all the major chipsets on our motherboard drivers page.
+If you or someone you know built your computer, it came with the motherboard CD (compact disc).
+This CD contains the chipset drivers.
+Otherwise, you can find drivers for all the major chipsets on our motherboard drivers page.

 Corrupt or missing video card drivers

-If installing the latest chipset or motherboard drivers does not resolve your issue make sure you have the latest drivers installed for your video card.
-A listing of video card drivers can be found on our video card driver page.
+If installing the latest chipset or motherboard drivers doesn't resolve your issue, make sure you have the latest drivers installed for your video card.
+For a listing of video card drivers, see our video card drivers page.

-If you have tried the above two steps and your Windows Device Manager still contains an Unknown PCI device it is likely that the device cannot be identified.
+If you tried the above two steps and your Windows Device Manager still contains an Unknown PCI device, likely the device cannot be identified.

-If you are attempting to install a new hardware device into the computer and know what the device is that is not being identified we suggest you obtain the latest drivers for that device.
-A listing of drivers can be found on our drivers page.
+If you that the device not being identified is installed, we suggest you obtain the latest drivers for that device.
+A listing of drivers is on our drivers page.

-If you have just finished reinstalling or installing Windows onto the computer and are getting the unknown device and you are unable to determine what PCI device is not being detected it is suggested you manually identify the PCI device through the registry.
+If you've recently finished installing or reinstalling Windows onto the computer and are getting the unknown PCI device, we suggest you manually identify the PCI (peripheral component interconnect) device through the registry.